sjsrey/gis321f16/content/partI/shells.md

 bash-3.2$
 ```

-Find all aiports with aiport_ids that do not fall in the range 2980-2989:
+Find all airports with airport_ids that do not fall in the range 2980-2989:

 ```
 bash-3.2$ grep -v '^298[0-9]' data.csv > nomatch